hetalang/HetaSimulator.jl/README.md

 Heta language is a domain-specific modeling language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
 Heta code and tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

-This package provides the simulation engines for the Heta-based models and modeling platforms.
-The model can be directly run using the HetaSimulator without additional tools.
+This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
+A QSP model can be directly run using the HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.

 Internally HetaSimulator utilizes the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).